 Click here to learn more about FSU Florence

-Students studying at FSU Florence are housed in shared Florentine-style apartments within a 20-minute walk of the study center along beautiful cobblestone streets.
-Each residence includes security, furnished living spaces, a kitchenette and shared kitchen space, washing machines, Wi-Fi, air conditioning, safes, and a weekly cleaning service with a change of bed linens and towels.
-Students receive meal vouchers that can be redeemed at dozens of local cafes and restaurants throughout Florence.
+Housing on these programs is in shared Florentine-style student residences within a 25-minute walk of FSU Florence along beautiful medieval cobblestone streets.
+Each residence includes shared, furnished living, kitchen, and dining spaces, as well as washing machines, Wi-Fi, and a cleaning service with a change of bed linens and towels.
+Meal vouchers that can be redeemed at dozens of local cafés and restaurants throughout Florence are also provided.
 Overnight guests are not allowed in program housing.
 Please click here for a listing of recommended hotels in Florence.

 * Plans may change due to unexpected events and/or new opportunities.